 Follow the backup steps below to ensure you have the proper procedures in place to guarantee your data safety.

-- Use a WordPress hosting plan optimized for WP.
+- Find a WordPress hosting plan optimized for the CMS.

-- Ensure your server is running at least RAID1 but preferably RAID10 .
+- Ensure your server is running on at least a RAID1 level (preferably RAID10).

-- Learn about the disaster recovery plan of your hosting provider.
-Make sure such a plan exists.
+- Check the disaster recovery plan of your hosting provider.

-- Perform regular audits of your backups to ensure they are healthy and 100% complete.
+- Perform regular audits of your backups to ensure they are 100% healthy and safe.